Schroder Charity Trust

 Who Can Apply

-Registered charities in England, Wales, Scotland and Northern Ireland are eligible to apply.
+Registered charities in England, Wales, Scotland and Northern Ireland with an income of between £150,000 and £1 million may apply.

 Location